oliviagette/spark-flower-image-classification/README.md

 # Key Features
 ## Data Preprocessing
+**Note:** both scripts mentioned below can be found in the sparkFlowerClassification code file.
 ### preprocess.py script
 - Extracts image file paths and labels from the Flowers Recognition dataset.
 - Creates a Spark DataFrame with shuffled samples.